 People in our stories are empowered in their sexual, social, and romantic experiences.
 Sex is communicative and pleasure doesn’t sound performed.
 These choices seem simple, but they’re radical, and have implications far beyond the bedroom!

 We celebrate healthy sexuality because it’s joyful and good for you.
-Dipsea sex is safe, positive, and full of enthusiastic consent.
+Dipsea sex is safe, positive, and full of healthy boundary setting and enthusiastic consent.
 Shame and judgment don’t get a seat at the table.

 We were friends before we were co-founders, and wanted something like Dipsea to exist way before we actually decided to do it ourselves.
 After dozens of late night conversations around Faye’s kitchen table, we decided to make Dipsea a reality.
 We set out on a mission to empower women to tap into their sexuality more easily, and on their terms.

 Before Dipsea, Gina was a brand & design strategist, and Faye was a software engineer & researcher.